 The institution will not tolerate any forms of academic dishonesty, including cheating, falsification and plagiarism.
 Any student caught committing or participating in any form of academic dishonesty will automatically fail the particular course and may be subject to additional punitive action that may include suspension or permanent dismissal from the institution.
 Any disciplinary action taken because of academic dishonesty will be recorded on the student's academic transcript.
-The decision regarding the appropriate disciplinary action will be made by the Director of Nursing/Program Administrator in consultation with the faculty member reporting the incident and the CEO/President.
+The decision regarding the appropriate disciplinary action will be made by either the CEO or Director of Nursing/Program Administrator in consultation with faculty members reporting the incident.
+The incident may require further intervention with members of the grievance committee who will also assist in making the final determination of the student's position with the institute.

 A second, confirmed instance of academic dishonesty for a student who was not expelled initially will result in dismissal from the institution.
 This action is not appealable.
+If a student is dismissed from the program due to any form of academic dishonesty, falsification, plagiarism or any other reason, they will not be allowed to reenter the program.